How do I get into the automotive program?

 Are any Automotive Technology programs TSI-exempt?

 Any certificate program of one year or less is TSI-exempt.
-This includes motorcyle, marine and small engine repair programs.
+This applies to the motorcyle, marine and small engine repair programs.